Our Multi-Age Elementary Program

 Our Montessori-Inspired Multi-Age Elementary program is for 1st through 5th grade.
 What is Montessori-Inspired Elementary?
 Click here to learn more.

 Our elementary classrooms offer excellent academic resources and curriculum.
 The teachers focus on interest-based units, classroom centers, and individual attention for each child.
 In addition to the research that shows the positive academic effects of a multi-age room, studies also confirm that students benefit from the blended social structure with increased community awareness, teamwork, communication and better peer relationships.
 This holistic, creative approach will highlight and develop a lively social awareness through modeling, peer assisted learning and plenty of room for peer relationships in various settings.

 In the Elementary classrooms the focus is on literacy, mathematics, science, history, geography, and faith.
 The students then have scheduled times in other rooms for music, art, languages studies, and physical education.

 Students pursue health, physical fitness and active lifestyles based on the National Standards for Physical Education and Dance which aids in developing Muscular Strength, Aerobic Capacity, Muscular Endurance and Flexibility.
-Through Cooperative Games, Creative Dance, and Folk Dances, the students learn about other cultures, social awareness, cooperation, problem solving, and
+Through Cooperative Games, Creative Dance, and Folk Dances, the students learn about other cultures, social awareness, cooperation, problem solving, and self and group expression.

 In the past, Agia Sophia Academy also organized and hosted the annual Orthodox Youth Cultural Exchange, where children from Portland’s various Orthodox churches shared their ethnic dances, songs and more, in celebration of Orthodox culture.